ttltrk/TTT/PY/WEB/DJANGO/SEC_APP/SEC_APP.md

 ---

-1. Create a new Django project >> ProTwo
+1. Create a new Django project >> ProThird

 ```
 (base) C:\Users\blabla>